DevExpress-Examples/web-forms-dashboard-chart-animation/README.md

 # Dashboard for Web Forms - How to apply animation to Chart items

 In this example, the [onItemWidgetOptionsPrepared](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.ViewerApiExtensionOptions?p=netframework#js_devexpress_dashboard_viewerapiextensionoptions_onitemwidgetoptionsprepared) event handler enables animation for the [Chart](https://docs.devexpress.com/Dashboard/117159/web-dashboard/create-dashboards-on-the-web/dashboard-item-settings/chart) and [Pie](https://docs.devexpress.com/Dashboard/117162/web-dashboard/create-dashboards-on-the-web/dashboard-item-settings/pies) dashboard items.
-For this, the [animation](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxChart/Configuration/animation/) property of underlying DevExtreme visualization widgets is configured.
+For this the [animation](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxChart/Configuration/animation/) property of underlying DevExtreme UI components is configured.

 ## See Also